-What are we looking for?

 What are you looking for?

 What would make it a WOW session for you and our participants?

 We’re interested in:

 - Back to basics.
 What happens for example if we really take Extreme Programming values of Simplicity, Commmunication, Feedback, Courage and Respect seriously?
 Or if we do Scrum the way it was meant to be.

 - Taking back agile.
 What does agile really mean to you and why is it important?